TitoLanna/College-Network/_database/README.md

 - Ensure that your MariaDB and PHP versions are compatible with the versions used during the dump.
 - Modify character sets or SQL modes if necessary to match your server configuration.

-## License
-This SQL dump is provided as-is.
-Ensure compliance with data privacy regulations if the data is real.

----
-*Generated on September 14, 2019, using phpMyAdmin 4.9.0.1*